In scripting, scope defines a block of code in which variables or functions are declared and accessible. Code blocks like

 local keyword), and globally.
 Global variables are always in scope: no matter where you declare them, they are always accessible.
 All variables default to the global scope unless they are explicitly placed in the local scope using the

 Global variables are only global within the content of the associated script.
 In other words, a script is not able to access the global variables contained by another script.
-If you need the ability to do that, register your variables in the

 When myFunction was called, myVariable was set to 64.
 Since this variable is globally scoped, it could be accessed outside the function.
 This is why the output was “myVariable is 64”.
 Take a look at this example using the